1wheel/talks/tiny-tools/README.md

 ## Abstract

 Reusing D3 code is hard.
-We're constantly trying to come up with novel designs, ways of encoding data and push technical envelope forward, which makes it difficult to simultaneously write code that is composable and reusable.
-This talk will discuss the tiny tools we've used and developed at Bloomberg Graphics to sketch charts with code faster, reduce the amount copying/pasting we do, move between illustrator & D3 easier, pick colors and more.
+We're constantly trying to come up with novel designs and ways of encoding data, making it difficult to write code that is also composable and reusable.
+This talk will discuss the tiny tools we've used and developed at Bloomberg Graphics to sketch charts with code more quickly, reduce the amount of required copying/pasting, make it easier to move between illustrator and D3, simplify color selection, and more.

 ## Notes